 How can you apply for a Blue Badge?

-Contact the Social Services department of your local authority.
-They may ask your doctor (GP) for medical evidence about the degree of disability.
+You can apply for a Blue Badge via your local council - see https://www.gov.uk/blue-badge-scheme-information-council.
+They may ask your doctor for medical evidence about the degree of disability.

 You are exempt from paying the Vehicle Excise Duty (Road Tax) if you get: